Dragon boat festival information updated by Team Manager Mary Visser Kerr

 Practice @ Puslinch Lake is

-45 - 60 minutes,
+45 - 60 minutes, upon loading the boat,

 depending on conditions and how the team feels.